Published online Sep 7, 2019. doi: 10.3748/wjg.v25.i33.4959

 Published online: September 7, 2019

-Our aim was to determine the role of CAP values in predicting liver fibrosis stages by LSM.
+To determine the role of CAP values in predicting liver fibrosis stage by LSM in nonalcoholic steatohepatitis (NASH).